gazzamc/Milestone-Project-One/README.md

 ## Testing
+I used the user stories above to ensure i had the necessary information a potential user could be searching for on my website.

+I tested my website in a few browsers(Chrome, Firefox, and Edge) as well as using their built-in dev tools to change resolutions/device templates.
+This allowed me to correct any misalignments or overlapping elements using @media querys.
+On top of testing the website on different browsers i also used a few different devices.
+Two Android phones (One Plus 6t, Samsung Galaxy 7), two tablets (Fire HD 8, Windows tablet), a laptop and two seperate desktops.

+#### Contact form:
+To test the verification on the form (required attribute), I tried to submit the form with each field filled once, then two and finally all fields without a proper email format.

+Once I knew this form was working with the standard HTML validation I then tested with my jQuery validation.
+Since I'm using a modal to display a message on successfully sending the form I needed to validate all fields again in jQuery to prevent the modal from showing on button click (with invalid input).
+Unfortunely the validation is very simple and only checks for empty fields in both text inputs and the @ sign in the email field.

+The regex i used for validation only checks for the @ sign in the email field, so there is an issue where the modal will show but not pass the HTML validation.

+I also tested all links with target "_blank" to see if they did in fact open in a new tab and tested the navigation links to see if they brought me to the corresponding section.

 ## Deployment
 The website was deployed/hosted on GitHub pages, the following is the process in which i took to deploy it.